rhjensen79/robert-jensen.dk/content/about/index.md

 Welcome to my little blog.

-I'm not a big writer, so don't exect much.
-But sometimes, I might create small posts, of what i'm doing, and what I think, others might find interesting.
+I'm not a big writer, so don't expect much.
+But sometimes, I might create small posts, of what i'm doing, and what I think, others could find interesting.

 Most of my time, is spend, changing from a Operations background, to learn a lot more around Development.
-So expect, content to be around thatt theme.
+So expect, content to be around that theme.

 If you want to follow, what I'm doing, then follow me on github.
 That is where I put everything I do.